oscarpoppa/gpumand/README.md

     $ make

-    > Set configuration in mand-gui.ini to your location of choice
+    > Set configuration in mand-gui.ini to reflect your install

 Run: